archangelic/pinhook/README.md

 * `nick`: the user who triggered the command
 * `arg`: all the trailing text after the command.
 This is what you will use to get optional information for the command

+## Examples
+There are some basic examples in the `examples` directory in this repository.

+For a live and maintained bot running the current version of pinhook see [pinhook-tilde](https://github.com/archangelic/pinhook-tilde).